sdeweese/CLUS23-LTROPS-1836-IOS-XE-Device-Programmability-and-Automation-Lab/Terraform.md

 ![](./imgs/terraform.gif)

-1. Initialize Terraform with `terraform init`
+1. In the terminal window where you are SSH'd into the Ubuntu host, initialize Terraform with the command `terraform init`
 1. Apply the configuration with the terraform apply command `terraform apply -auto-approve`
 ![](./imgs/terraform_init_and_apply.png)